Robust Phase Retrieval with Green Noise Binary Masks: Experimental Results

 \section{Experimental Results}

-The aim of the experiments is to demonstrate the performance achieved by using the proposed green noise masking scheme in an actual DMD-based CDP phase retrieval system.
-It is compared with using the white noise \cite{candes2015code} and blue noise masks \cite{pinilla2017stochastic}.
-The experimental setup comprises a Thorlabs 10mW HeNe laser with wavelength $ \lambda = 632.8 $ nm, a $ 1024\times768 $ pixels DMD with pixel pitch $ 13.68\ \mu $ m installed on a Discover 1100 DLP board, and a $ 12 $-bit $ 1920\times1200 $ Kiralux CMOS camera with pixel pitch $ 5.86 \mu $ m.
-The whole experimental setup is already shown in section \ref{sec:2} (Fig. \ref{fig:setup}) .
-Two testing samples were used.
-One imposes phase-only changes and the other purposes amplitude-only changes. only the other was amplitude.
-For all experiments, the camera is placed about $ 3 $ cm behind the focal plane in order to reduce the dynamic range of the Fourier intensity images \cite{Shen:20}.
-The central $ 200\times200 $ pixels of the DMD are used for the implementation of the noise masks.
-The green noise masks are generated using the FMEDg method described above.
-Based on the simulation result described in Section \ref{sec:choice} and further experimental work, we choose $ R_1=1.5 $ and $ \sigma=0.5 $ when generating the green noise masks.
+The aim of the experiments is to demonstrate the performance achieved by using the proposed green noise-masking scheme in an actual CDP phase retrieval system.
+It is compared with the traditional white noise masks \cite{candes2015code}.
+The experimental setup comprises a Thorlabs 10mW HeNe laser with wavelength $ \lambda = 632.8 $ nm; and a $ 12 $-bit $ 1920\times1200 $ Kiralux CMOS camera with pixel pitch $ 5.86 \mu $ m.
+For the implementation of the noise masks, a $ 1920\times1080 $ Holoeye Pluto phase-only SLM with pixel pitch $ \delta_{SLM}=8\mu m $ is used.
+Only the central $ 256\times256$ SLM pixels are utilized in all experiments.
+The focal length of the lens behind the SLM is $ 75 mm$.
+As explained in Section {\ref{sec:2}}, the Nyquist frequency of the system is $ \frac{\lambda f}{2d} $ corresponding to the red square in Figure {\ref{fig:Fourierintensity}.
+For all experiments, we use the same set of optical devices hence the Nyquist frequency is the same as $ \frac{\lambda f}{2d} $.
+The data of the same rectangular areas are captured for the phase retrieval algorithm using different kinds of random masks.} The whole experimental setup has already been shown in Section \ref{sec:2} (Figure \ref{fig:setup}).
+Figure \ref{fig:SLMsetup} shows a photograph of the actual hardware setup.